more-please/more-stuff/README.md

 We call the GitHub API internally to fetch data.
 Any GitHub error responses are passed through without modification.

-To avoid being rate-limited, you should pass a [GitHub API token](https://docs.github.com/en/rest/overview/authenticating-to-the-rest-api?apiVersion=2022-11-28) in `env.GITHUB_TOKEN`.
-In most cases this will be picked up automatically (the default `goproxyEnv()` tries both `process.env` and `Deno.env`).
-You can also set the environment manually, or use `{}` to prevent any environment lookup.
+To avoid being rate-limited, you should pass a [GitHub API token](https://docs.github.com/en/rest/overview/authenticating-to-the-rest-api?apiVersion=2022-11-28) in the `GITHUB_TOKEN` environment variable.
+By default we'll try to use the system environment (we try both `process.env` and `Deno.env`).
+To set the environment explicitly, use the `env` parameter; to prevent any environment lookup, use the value `{}`.

 #### Example / demo